Kinetic Initial Conditions for Inflation: Kinetic dominance in action

 \section{Kinetic dominance in action}

 We shall now demonstrate the utility of kinetic initial conditions in the analysis of inflationary models.
-Even without integrating the evolution equations for $H(t)$ and $\phi(t)$, one sees that the basic scenario entails the Universe emerging from an initial singularity at $t=0$ in a regime where the kinetic energy of the inflaton dominates its potential energy along with any curvature or additional fluids.
-The evolution of $H(t)$ and $\phi(t)$ in this regime are given by \eref{eqn:H_of_t_flat} \& \eref{eqn:phi_of_t_flat} at sufficiently early times. $H(t)$ and $|\phi(t)|$ and their time derivatives decrease during this period of kinetic dominance, which concludes when there is approximate equipartition $\dot{\phi}^2 \sim V(\phi)$ between the kinetic and potential energies of the inflaton.
-This marks the onset of a (typically brief) period of fast-roll inflation \citep{Linde:2001}, which must eventually become slow-roll inflation, with $\dot{\phi}^2 \ll V(\phi)$, since the latter is an generic attractor solution for inflation models \citep{belinsky_inflationary_1985}.
+Even without integrating the evolution equations for \(H(t)\) and \(\phi(t)\), one sees that the basic scenario entails the universe emerging from an initial singularity at \(t=0\) in a regime where the kinetic energy of the inflaton dominates its potential energy along with any curvature or additional fluids.
+The evolution of \(H(t)\) and \(\phi(t)\) in this regime are given by~\eqref{eqn:H_of_t_flat} and~\eqref{eqn:phi_of_t_flat} at sufficiently early times. \(H(t)\) and \(|\phi(t)|\) and their time derivatives decrease during this period of kinetic dominance, which concludes when there is approximate equipartition \(\dot{\phi}^2 \sim V(\phi)\) between the kinetic and potential energies of the inflaton.
+This marks the onset of a (typically brief) period of fast-roll inflation \citep{Linde:2001}, which must eventually become slow-roll inflation, with \(\dot{\phi}^2 \ll V(\phi)\), since the latter is a generic attractor solution for inflation models \citep{belinsky_inflationary_1985}.
 We will see that integration of the equations of motion in some illustrative cases does indeed verify these expectations.

-For simplicity we shall work in the case with no other additional fields, $\rho_w=0$, although our methods apply equally well to more complicated solutions.
+For simplicity we shall work in the case with no other additional fields, \(\rho_w=0\), although our methods apply equally well to more complicated solutions.
 After discussing the validity of the initial conditions and numerical techniques, we shall consider two forms of potential: polynomial and exponential.